ansible-community/antsibull-docs/docs/index.md

 SPDX-License-Identifier: GPL-3.0-or-later
 -->

-# antsibull-docs -- Building Ansible documentation
+# antsibull-docs – Building Ansible documentation

 [![Discuss on Matrix at #docs:ansible.com](https://img.shields.io/matrix/docs:ansible.com.svg?server_fqdn=ansible-accounts.ems.host&label=Discuss%20on%20Matrix%20at%20%23docs:ansible.com&logo=matrix)](https://matrix.to/#/#docs:ansible.com)

-This package provides tooling for building Ansible documentation.
+This package provides tooling for validating and building Ansible documentation.
 It mainly consists of a CLI tool, `antsibull-docs`, and a Sphinx extension.
 The main output format are [reStructured Text (RST)](https://en.wikipedia.org/wiki/ReStructuredText) files for consumption by [Sphinx](https://en.wikipedia.org/wiki/Sphinx_\(documentation_generator\)).

+**Collection maintainers and authors should look at the [Creating a collection docsite](collection-docs.md) section of this docsite.**

 antsibull-docs is covered by the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html).